Wabinab/Wabinab.github.io/_posts/2022-04-14-NEAR Protocol and Rails.md

 If there are anything we could **benefit from js.erb, it's login feature**.
 Currently, login is actually a signup button which "login" in your browser, then requires clicking another button to save them to database.
 Perhaps with js.erb, we could perform these two actions in a single click!
 It calls Rails to call the js.erb file; then do preprocessing afterwards.
 We might have a separate controller for login, which may or may not be redundant; but we don't know until we experiment with it.

+## 24 April 2022
+**Again!
+Check your routes!** We thought "get" always goes to `index`, but that's not true.
+Here, we want to get `new` as we want to mint something.
+We make a changes without properly testing it, so it starts failing in Heroku; **(worse,) we don't even notice it also fails locally!**